Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

 \subsubsection{Convolutional neural network (CNN)}

-We use 5 layers of 1D convolutions with ReLU activation and max pooling, followed by adaptive average pooling and a linear output layer with sigmoid activation.
+We use 5 1D convolutional layers with ReLU activation and max pooling, followed by adaptive average pooling and a linear output layer with sigmoid activation.
 Like FNN, this architecture is topology-specific.